gzwplato/LazUnits/LazHelpUnit/README.md

 ## Features

 * Open online URLs
 * Open local files
 * Open resource files
 * Show HTML Help files for a more professional look
 * Show GitHub Markdown files using a Markdown extension in your Browser

 ## Browser

 * Unit name HTMLBrowser.pas
 * Open local files, resources files, and online URLs in your system browser.
 * Add a Markdown viewer to your browser to read *.md files

 ## FileViewer

 * Unit name HTMLFileViewer.pas with HTMLFileViewer.lfm
 * Open local files and resources files in a help form.
 * Open online URLs in your system browser, not in the help form.

 ## Notes

-_Markdown_
+*__Markdown__*

 I use the Google Chrome browser with a Markdown Viewer.
 I recommend this free one by Simov

-It's available from the Chrome Web Store, or:
+It's available from the Chrome Web Store, or: https://github.com/simov/markdown-viewer

-https://github.com/simov/markdown-viewer

-_Resource Files_
+*__Resource Files__*

 Caution using both HTMLBrowser and HTMLFileViewer in the same project.
 Both will compile res.rc and will conflict if the same resource name is in both files.

-_Turbopower iPro TIpHtmlPanel component_
+*__Turbopower iPro TIpHtmlPanel component__*

 HTMLFileViewer uses the Turbopower iPro TIpHtmlPanel component.
 This component has several limitations, but works well for simple HTML help files.

-Does not support: CSS or HTML <pre><code> tags.
+Does not support: CSS or HTML 'pre' or 'code' tags.
 Therefore no support for Markdown.md files.
 GoBack and GoForward not implemented.
 These do not work properly in the iPro TIpHtmlPanel component.
 These could be implemented, but I decided to keep this unit simple.

 ## Development Tools